PHPirates/django-template/readme.md

 * Start and enable (start on boot) the service with `sudo systemctl start fail2ban` and `sudo systemctl enable fail2ban`.

 ## Local setup
 * Add your server to PyCharm in Settings | Build, Execution, Deployment | Deployment, click on the plus icon, choose SFTP, enter the IP address of your server in SFTP host, specify user name, choose as authentication Key Pair and specify your key file, for Windows probably in `C:\Users\username\.ssh\id_rsa`.
 Also, if not already done, specify web server url as `http://ipadress`.
-If you get the error 'Keypair is corrupt or has unknown format', then try selecting OpenSSH config as Authentication instead.
+    * If you get the error 'Keypair is corrupt or has unknown format', then try selecting OpenSSH config as Authentication instead.
+    * If you then still cannot make a connection, use password authentication.
 * Make the server the default one by clicking an icon a few to the right of the 'plus' you used to add the server.
 When the server name becomes bold, you have set it as default.
 * Go to Settings | Tools | SSH Terminal and select the server as Deployment server.
 * You should now be able to ssh into your server with Tools | Start SSH Session (assigning a shortcut to this is a good idea: go to Settings | Keymap, search for 'start ssh' and add a shortcut, e.g. <kbd>Alt</kbd>+<kbd>S</kbd>).